It is an inflammation of the brain parenchyma caused by a virus.

-Some of the other viral etiologic agents include varicella zoster virus, Epstein-Barr virus (EBV), cytomegalovirus (CMV), human herpes virus type 6 and 7, measles virus, virus mumps, rubella virus, St. Louis virus, eastern equine virus, western equine virus, dengue virus, and rabies virus.
+Some of the other viral etiologic agents include a varicella-zoster virus, Epstein-Barr virus (EBV), cytomegalovirus (CMV), human herpesvirus type 6 and 7, measles virus, virus mumps, rubella virus, St. Louis virus, eastern equine virus, western equine virus, dengue virus, and rabies virus.

-For example, vaccination has led to a decrease in the incidence of measles and mumps encephalitis.
-On the other hand, EBV and CMV encephalitis are seen more frequently now because they occur in immunocompromised individuals, such as AIDS, transplant, and chemotherapy patients.
+For example, vaccination has led to a decrease in measles and mumps encephalitis.
+On the other hand, EBV and CMV encephalitis are seen more frequently because they occur in immunocompromised individuals, such as AIDS, transplant, and chemotherapy patients.

 Other important epidemiological factors include the time of year, geography, and animal or insect exposure.

 For example, arboviruses (i.e., eastern equine, western equine, San Luis, Venezuelan equine, Zika, and West Nile) cause illness during the summer months when mosquitoes are active.

 St. Louis encephalitis is seen primarily in the Midwest and South.